GunikthegEEk/AutoAttendance-NITRR-Teams/README.md

 6. <Line 81> Change driver code according to your need.
 (Currently runs total 25 times - approx. every 10 mins for 4 hours)

 ------
-Run First.py to start. { py.exe Firstpy }
+Run First.py to start. { py.exe First.py }

 Disclaimer : This Content has been made available for informational and educational purposes only :p